-Low-carb diets have been making headlines in nutrition ever since Robert Atkins released his diet plan in 1989, promising speedy weight loss on a diet high in protein and fat, and low on carbs.
-Since then, we’ve seen the rise of the mighty steak-and-salad combo, with carbs quickly replacing fat as the mega-villain in the battle of the bulge.
-Recently, the paleo diet (high protein and fat) and the keto diet (moderate protein and high fat) have taken center stage, backed by ample glowing celebrity endorsements.
+Low-carb diets have been making headlines in nutrition ever since Robert Atkins released his diet plan in 1989.
+These diets promise speedy weight loss on a diet high in protein and fat, and low in carbs.
+As a result, we’ve seen the rise of the mighty steak-and-salad combo, with carbs quickly replacing fat as the mega-villain in the battle of the bulge.
+Since then the paleo diet (high protein and fat) and the keto diet (moderate protein and high fat) have taken center stage, backed by ample glowing celebrity endorsements.

 Folate & Risk of Neural Tube Defects

 Folate is a critical nutrient for cell division and growth, and is especially important in producing healthy new copies of our DNA.
 If folate levels are low during pregnancy (particularly during the first four weeks of gestation), the result could be neural tube defects, such as spina bifida or anencephaly.
 During those first four weeks of pregnancy, the neural tube (which later becomes the brain and spinal cord of the baby) develops and closes, with folate playing a vital role in the process.